MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-cds-company-concept.md

 ---
 title: Company and Business Unit Mapping | Microsoft Docs
-description: Companies are both a legal and business constructs, and they are used to secure and visualize business data.
+description: 'Companies are both a legal and business constructs, and they are used to secure and visualize business data.'
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: CDS, Dataverse, integration, sync ms.date: 04/01/2021
+ms.search.keywords: 'CDS, Dataverse, integration, sync' ms.date: 04/01/2021
 ms.author: bholtorf
-ms.openlocfilehash: 2ac7f2b0b64277f84e9995bb4e29d620e2a2262d
-ms.sourcegitcommit: 5a02f8527faecdffcc54f9c5c70cefe8c4b3b3f4
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/04/2022
-ms.locfileid: "8383021"
 ---

-# <a name="data-ownership-models"></a>Data Ownership Models
+# Data Ownership Models

 [!INCLUDE[prod_short](includes/cds_long_md.md)] requires that you specify an owner for the data you store.
 For more information, see [Types of tables](/powerapps/maker/data-platform/types-of-entities) in the Power Apps documentation.
 When you set up integration between [!INCLUDE[prod_short](includes/cds_long_md.md)] and [!INCLUDE[prod_short](includes/prod_short.md)] you must choose the **User or team** ownership for records that are synchronised.
 Actions that can be performed on these records can be controlled on a user level. <!--We recommend the Team ownership model because it makes it easier to manage ownership for multiple people.NO LONGER TRUE IN DATAVERSE-->

-## <a name="team-ownership"></a>Team Ownership
+## Team Ownership
 In [!INCLUDE[prod_short](includes/prod_short.md)], a company is a legal and business table that offers ways to secure and visualize business data.
 Users always work in the context of a company.
 The closest that [!INCLUDE[prod_short](includes/cds_long_md.md)] comes to this concept is the business unit table, which does not have legal or business implications.

 Because business units lack legal and business implications, you cannot force a one-to-one (1:1) mapping to synchronise data between a company and a business unit, either one-way or bi-directional.
 To make synchronisation possible, when you enable synchronisation for a company in [!INCLUDE[prod_short](includes/prod_short.md)], the following happens in [!INCLUDE[prod_short](includes/cds_long_md.md)]: